SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 - **Moderate Test**: A test is moderate if multiple creatures oppose the hero and those creatures would have lower bonuses to their test rolls than the hero, or if only one creature opposes the hero and has the same test bonus as the hero.
 - **Hard Test**: A test is hard if an opposed creature would have a higher bonus to their test roll than the hero, or if multiple creatures with the same test bonus as the hero oppose the hero.

 The failure consequences of opposed actions are some of the easiest to create on the fly.
-Fail to hide from someone, and they see you.
+Fail to [[Hide|hide]] from someone, and they see you.
 Fail to lie to someone, and they catch your duplicity.
 Fail to arm wrestle someone for a free ale, and you’re picking up the tab.
 The consequence is that the opposition bests the hero.

 #### NPCS ROLL FOR DECEPTIVE TASKS